 The takeaway

-If you want to determine what percentage of revenue should be used on marketing, you need a 360-degree analysis of your business.
+If you want to determine what percentage of revenue should be used on marketing, business owners need a 360-degree analysis of their brand.

 Your industry, objectives, competitors, and marketing channels all play a part in knowing precisely how much revenue your marketing efforts need to work.